Filic03/RNAseq_Pipeline/README.md

 - deseq2/: CSV tables with statistically significant Differentially Expressed Genes (DEGs) and related plots (MA plot, PCA, Volcano plot, Heatmap ecc.).

->[!WARNING]
->Running the pipeline on full human datasets requires significant computational resources.
-It is highly recommended to check your machine and specify an appropriate --max_cpus limit.